brettmillerb/Pester-Wiki/Describe.md

 Creates a logical group of tests.
 All Mocks and TestDrive contents defined within a `Describe` block are scoped to that `Describe`; they will no longer be present when the `Describe` block exits.

-A `Describe` block may contain any number of `Context` and `It` blocks.
+A block may contain any number of `Context` and `It` blocks.

 PARAMETERS
 -------------